pmjones/adr/IMPLEMENTATION.md

 - `session_commit()` writes the `$_SESSION` superglobal data back to storage, and writes a cookie header directly to the outgoing response buffer.
 The combines the concerns of infrastructure interactions and presentations.

-These kinds of situations make it difficult to intercept the automatic input collection process with an HTTP request object, the automatic output process with an HTTP response object, and of course the infrastructure and domain logic concerns.
+These kinds of situations make it difficult to intercept the automatic input collection process with an HTTP Request object, the automatic output process with an HTTP Response object, and the infrastructure and domain logic concerns.

-This is not an ADR issue per se, but with how PHP session functions combine request-reading, storage-interaction, and response-sending.
-This becomes a problem only when using HTTP request/response objects that are not hooked into automated PHP behaviors.
+This is an issue not with ADR per se, but with how PHP session functions combine request-reading, storage-interaction, and response-sending.
+It becomes a problem only when using HTTP Request/Response objects that are not hooked into automated PHP behaviors.

 If you *can* find a way around it, you should.
-One way is to [disable some elements of automatic session handling while leaving others in place](http://paul-m-jones.com/archives/6310).
+One way is to [disable some elements of automatic session handling while leaving others in place](http://paul-m-jones.com/post/2016/04/12/psr-7-and-session-cookies/).
 Another may be to avoid automatic session handling entirely, in favor of a domain-logic-friendly solution such as [the one presented here](https://www.futureproofphp.com/2017/05/02/best-way-handle-sessions-adr/).

 Unfortunately, while there **ought** to a clean separation of input collection, reading from and writing to storage, and output presentation, doing so might not be practical under some language and framework constraints.
 In those cases, session work with HTTP request and response objects might have to be done in a way which is not as clean as we might prefer.